AndrewHenderson/marionette-redux/README.md

 My personal goal is to allow the codebase I work on to migrate the business logic out of `Backbone.Model`s and `Backbone.Collection`s and into Redux.
 Thus, creating a shared API that can be leveraged by both connected `Marionette.View`s and `React.Component`s.

-Newer components can then be written in React and the data be kept in sync with the existing `Mariontte.View` models and collections.
+Newer components can then be written in React and the data kept in sync with the existing `Mariontte.View` models and collections.
 The Marionette views themselves can then be more easily be rewritten when time allows.

 ## Installation